-Feedback from families, educators, staff and the wider community is fundamental in creating an evolving Childcare Service working towards the highest standard of care and education.
+Feedback from families, educators, staff and the wider community is fundamental in creating an evolving Childcare Service in both the Early Learning and OSHC environments, which are working towards the highest standard of education and care.

 It is foreseeable that feedback will include divergent views, which may result in complaints.
 This Policy details our Service's procedures for receiving and managing informal and formal complaints.
-Parents can lodge a grievance or complaint with management in the understanding that it will be managed conscientiously and confidentially.
+Families, parents, visitors, students and members of the community can lodge a grievance or complaint with management in the understanding that it will be managed conscientiously and confidentially.